allfoxwy/Threat/README.markdown

 - Apply Sunder Armor up to 5 stacks.
 Refresh after 25 seconds
 - Use Bloodthrist or Shield Slam according to talents
 - Use Heroic Strike when rage overflow
+    - If you don't have a shield in offhand, certain action would be skipped.
+Sure you could switch shield on during combat and call the rotation again.
+    - Battle Shout might fail due to silence but you could keep call the rotation.
+It would be retried later.

+## Edit message words
+All `say` messages are saved in Localization.lua:
+    <WoW_game_folder>/Interface/AddOns/Threat/Localization.lua

+You could edit MESSAGE_ strings in it.
+Keep it English only as server might refuse non-English words.

 ## Reset known Disarm immune table
+While it's a rare situation, server update might require a reset on locally-saved known Disarm immune table.

 Like all WoW addon, it is saved in WTF folder:
     <WoW_game_folder>/WTF/Account/<Your_account_name>/SavedVariables/Threat.lua

-In case you need reset the table, you could delete the file.
+To reset the table, you could delete the file.

 ## Credit